How is it mid-October already and I’m only just now posting a pumpkin recipe? Can you forgive me?

 Please say yes.
 Please say yes.
 Please be my friend.

-I’ve been doing more experimenting with chickpea brine as an “egg” in gluten free baking and it’s working wonders.
+I’ve been doing more experimenting with aquafaba as an “egg” in gluten-free baking and it’s working wonders.
 This cake is another proud accomplishment in my line of testing vegan/gluten free goods.
 Oh joy (and more to come).

-The base is whipped chickpea brine and coconut sugar, which keeps this cake entirely naturally sweetened!
+The base is whipped aquafaba (chickpea brine) and coconut sugar, which keeps this cake entirely naturally sweetened!
 Cinnamon and pumpkin pie spice amp up the fall flavor, while pumpkin puree and banana add incredibly moist texture and natural sweetness.

 The result is a fluffy, tender, pumpkin-infused cake laced with rolled oats and almond flour.